“AI tools built for your WordPress site”

 AI tools built for your WordPress site

-Premium Everything in Personal plus more storage, all premium themes, faster support, premium statistics, Google Analytics, and video uploads.
+Premium Everything included in the Personal plan plus more storage, all premium themes, fast support, premium statistics, Google Analytics, and video uploads.

-Business Managed WordPress hosting with more storage, 24/7 priority support, premium statistics, plugins, Google Analytics, video uploads, as well as developer features such as SFTP/SSH, WP-CLI, Git Commands, and GitHub Deployments.
+Business Managed WordPress hosting with more storage, 24/7 priority support, premium statistics, plugins, Google Analytics, video uploads, and developer features such as SFTP/SSH, WP-CLI, Git commands, and GitHub deployments.

-WordPress.org Self-Hosting Download WordPress software for free and run it with your own hosting provider; hosting, domain, security, updates, and data protection are then more your own responsibility.
+WordPress.org Self-Hosting Download the WordPress software for free and run it with your own hosting provider; you’ll then have greater responsibility for hosting, domain, security, updates, and data protection.

 Advertisement

-WordPress in the AI context addresses several levels at once: beginners who want to get started with the AI Website Builder without code, bloggers and creators who want to write, rephrase, translate, and illustrate faster in the editor, freelancers and SMEs who want to accelerate content and marketing workflows, and larger organizations that want to securely connect AI agents to site functions via MCP.
-For large enterprises, the appropriate option is usually not the standard WordPress.com plan, but WordPress VIP.
+for WordPress in the context of AI spans several levels at once: beginners who want to get started with the no-code AI Website Builder; bloggers and creators who want to write, rephrase, translate, and add images more quickly in the editor; freelancers and SMEs who want to accelerate their content and marketing workflows, and to larger organizations that want to securely integrate AI agents with site functions via MCP.
+For large enterprises, the appropriate solution is usually not the standard WordPress.com plan, but WordPress VIP.

-Useful application areas include creating new websites, maintaining and optimizing existing sites, SEO/content workflows, image production and enhancement, landing pages, blog and news production, comment management, media organization, and—via MCP—operational tasks such as creating, editing, publishing, and structuring content using natural language.
-For e-commerce, commerce workflows are added on top; in the enterprise space, WordPress VIP is intended for scaled content and digital experience setups.
+Key areas of application include creating new websites, maintaining and optimizing existing sites, SEO and content workflows, image production and enhancement, landing pages, blog and news production, comment management, media organization, and—via MCP—operational tasks such as creating, editing, publishing, and structuring content using natural language.
+For e-commerce, commerce workflows are also included; in the enterprise sector, WordPress VIP is designed for scaled content and digital experience setups.

-Four points are important in practice.
-First: The AI Assistant on WordPress.com depends on the plan and, on existing sites, is mainly relevant for Business/Commerce, while the AI Website Builder also allows more affordable entry points for new sites.
-Second: The assistant works best with block themes; with Classic Themes, the full editor convenience is missing.
-Third: For AI-built sites, WordPress uses the Assembler theme approach; changing the theme disables the AI Builder function, but not the site itself.
-Fourth: Content guidelines apply on WordPress.com, including against spam or abusive machine-generated content.
-For data protection and governance, one should also make a clear decision about whether to use self-hosted WordPress.org, WordPress.com, Jetpack services, or external agents via MCP.
+: There are four key points to keep in mind.
+First: The AI Assistant on WordPress.com is plan-dependent and is particularly relevant for existing sites, especially Business/Commerce sites, while the AI Website Builder also offers more affordable options for new sites.
+Second: The Assistant works best with block themes; classic themes lack the full range of editor features.
+Third: For AI-built sites, WordPress uses the Assembler theme approach; changing the theme deactivates the AI Builder feature, but not the site itself.
+Fourth: WordPress.com has content guidelines in place, including measures against spam and abusive machine-generated content.
+For data protection and governance, you should also carefully decide whether to use self-hosted WordPress.org, WordPress.com, Jetpack services, or external agents via MCP.

 |---|---|